Sodium amide: Safety

-Sodium amide decomposes violently on contact with water, producing ammonia and sodium hydroxide:
+Sodium amide is a common reagent with a long history of laboratory use.
+It can decompose violently on contact with water, producing ammonia and sodium hydroxide:

 When burned in oxygen, it will give oxides of sodium (which react with the produced water, giving sodium hydroxide) along with nitrogen oxides:

 In the presence of limited quantities of air and moisture, such as in a poorly closed container, explosive mixtures of peroxides may form.
 This is accompanied by a yellowing or browning of the solid.
 As such, sodium amide is to be stored in a tightly closed container, under an atmosphere of an inert gas.
 Sodium amide samples which are yellow or brown in color represent explosion risks.